SVK04/SVK04/README.md

 # 💫 About Me:
-Final Year Student at DDIT,Nadiad<br>Proficient with APIs, Reactjs, Web Development and .NET Framework and Core<br>Currently learning more about Machine Learning and AI<br>Check out my website.
+Final Year Student at DDIT,Nadiad<br>Proficient with APIs, Reactjs, Web Development and .NET Framework and Core<br>Currently learning more about Machine Learning and AI<br>Check out my website: https://svk04.github.io/

 ## 🌐 Socials: